 The story then takes us to the descendants of respective sisters.
 As the novel features numerous perspectives, we get to see the lives of slaves in America and how it affected the people in Ghana.
 How the Fante and Asante nations struggle to come in terms with slave trade.
 Esi’s family go through horrible life in plantations.
 And subsequently we learn about after-effects of the Civil War, the abolishment of slavery, and The Great Depression.

 As this multi generation family saga progresses, we get to explore a gripping narrative with unforgettable characters.
 A brilliant debut novel with a powerful view on the history of slavery.

 Praise for the book: “One of the most fantastic books I’ve read in a long time…you cry and you laugh as you’re reading it…a beautiful story” —Trevor Noah, The Daily Show

-I couldn’t fathom the idea of reading and Sci-fi Historical fiction.
-This unique storytelling would definitely be worth discussing.
+I couldn’t fathom the idea of reading and Sci-fi Historical fiction but this unique storytelling would definitely be worth discussing.
 This 2004 release of Octavia E. Butler is still among top book club reads in 2024.

 Praise for the book: “Butler’s literary craftsmanship is superb.”—Washington Post Book World

 Historical fiction told in the background of a real bookshop.
 The feisty protagonist’s pursuit of an untroubled life is definitely worth reading!

 Blurb from Goodreads: Set in 1920s London, this is the inspiring story of Kate Goss’s struggle against poverty, hunger, and cruel family secrets.
 Her mother died in a fall, her father has vanished without a trace, and now her aunt and cousins treat her viciously.